 Jump too late and your header will more than likely go too high and jump too soon you’ll struggle to generate any sort of power

-Make connection with the soccer ball in the centre of your forehead.
+Make a connection with the soccer ball in the center of your forehead.

 Not only is this the safest part of the head to use but this will also help you control the direction, trajectory, and power of your header either when trying to make an offensive header on goal or a defensive header to clear the ball

 Knees bent and lean back when heading the soccer ball